department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/qualitative-data-findings.md

 ## Findings
 These findings are based on [the report put together by our Insights team](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsp/teams/contact-center/medallia-audits/IA-navigaion.md),  as well as this [categorization Mural board](https://app.mural.co/t/adhocvetsgov9623/m/adhocvetsgov9623/1674577646624/2693da23f431db3fba75552e150b3188c189cdb3?sender=ub868d471cfdb1c56cc0b4512) with sample responses.

-The data in the report was collected between 1/1/2022-12/31/2022, and includes data from the intercept Medallia survey, as well as the survey triggered by the feedback bottom at the bottom of every page.
+Data was collected between 1/1/2022-12/31/2022, and includes data from the intercept Medallia survey, as well as the survey triggered by the feedback bottom at the bottom of every page.

 **For the intercept survey, the team looked at responses where:**
 - the user selected 1-2 in response to the question *“Please rate your experience with VA.gov today”*, indicating a negative experience